 Labour County Councillors Jocelynne Scutt and Claire Richards have stepped up their campaign to have Castle Mound registered as a town green and save it for future generations of local residents and visitors to the city.

-If granted, this would protect the space as a national historic site and keep it open to the public – permanently.
+If granted, this would ensure that this national historic site and the grassed forecourt is kept open to the public in perpetuity.

-Scores of local residents have already written in supporting the application, but more statements are needed to strengthen it even further – particularly now that the County Council have voted to delegate the decision to Suffolk County Council, because of a perceived conflict of interest as the landowners.
+Scores of local residents have already written in supporting the application, and more statements are needed to strengthen it even further – particularly now that the County Council have delegated the decision to Suffolk County Council, because of a perceived conflict of interest as the landowners.

 “We knew we had to act to preserve such an important site for future generations of Cambridge residents, and visitors to our city – otherwise it would have been lost forever.